Coherent Springer theory and the categorical Deligne-Langlands correspondence: Introduction

 To prove Theorem~\ref{second main thm intro} we use the relation between the ``horizontal" and ``vertical" trace decategorifications of a monoidal category, and the calculation of the subtler horizontal trace of the affine Hecke category in~\cite{BNP}.

-Let $(\cat{C},\ast)$ denote a monoidal [dg] category.
-Then we can take the trace (or Hochschild homology) $\mathrm{tr}(\cat{C})=HH_\ast(\cat{C})$ of the underlying (i.e. ignoring the monoidal structure) dg category $\cat{C}$, which forms an associative (or $A_\infty$-)algebra $(\mathrm{tr}(\cat{C}),\ast)$ thanks to the functoriality (specifically the symmetric monoidal structure) of Hochschild homology, as developed in~\cite{HSS,TV2,GKRV}.
+Let $(\cat{C},\ast)$ denote a monoidal dg category.
+Then we can take the trace (or Hochschild homology) $\mathrm{tr}(\cat{C})=HH(\cat{C})$ of the underlying (i.e. ignoring the monoidal structure) dg category $\cat{C}$, which forms an associative (or $A_\infty$-)algebra $(\mathrm{tr}(\cat{C}),\ast)$ thanks to the functoriality (specifically the symmetric monoidal structure) of Hochschild homology, as developed in~\cite{TV2,HSS,CP,GKRV}.
 This is the naive or ``vertical" trace of $\cat{C}$.
 On the other hand, a monoidal dg category has another trace or Hochschild homology $\Tr(\cat{C},\ast)$ using the monoidal structure which is itself a dg category -- the categorical or ``horizontal" trace of $(\cat{C},\ast)$.
 This is the dg category which is the universal receptacle of a trace functor out of the monoidal category $\cat{C}$.
-In particular, the trace of the unit of $\cat{C}$ defines an object $[1_\cat{C}]\in \Tr(\cat{C},\ast)$ -- i.e., $\Tr(\cat{C},\ast)$ is a pointed (or $E_0$-)category\footnote{The horizontal trace is also the natural receptacle for characters of $\cat{C}$-module categories, and $[1_\cat{C}]$ appears as the character of the regular left $\cat{C}$-module.}.
-Moreover, as developed in~\cite{GKRV} the categorical trace provides a ``delooping" of the naive trace: we have an isomorphism of associative algebras
+In particular, the trace of the monoidal unit of $\cat{C}$ defines an object $[1_\cat{C}]\in \Tr(\cat{C},\ast)$ -- i.e., $\Tr(\cat{C},\ast)$ is a pointed (or $E_0$-)category\footnote{The horizontal trace is also the natural receptacle for characters of $\cat{C}$-module categories, and $[{\cat{C}}]$ appears as the character of the regular left $\cat{C}$-module, see Definition \ref{two trace maps}.}.
+Moreover, as developed in~\cite{CP,GKRV} the categorical trace provides a ``delooping" of the naive trace: we have an isomorphism of associative algebras

-In particular taking Hom from the basic object $[1_\cC]$ defines a functor Under suitable compactness assumptions the right adjoint to this functor embeds the ``naive" decategorification (the right hand side) as a full subcategory of the ``smart" decategorification (the left hand side).
+In particular taking Hom from $[1_{\cat{C}}]$ defines a functor Under suitable compactness assumptions the left adjoint to this functor embeds the ``naive" decategorification (the right hand side) as a full subcategory of the ``smart" decategorification (the left hand side).

 More generally, given a monoidal endofunctor $F$ of $(\cat{C},\ast)$, we can replace Hochschild homology (trace of the identity) by trace of the functor $F$, obtaining two decategorifications (vertical and horizontal) with a similar relation